Turbomost/AlphaBeta-MinMax/README.md

 ```bash
 ./run [terminals left to right, top to bottom]{40}
 ```
 Run with 2021/2022 structure and custom terminals.
-Order is from top to bottom, then from left to right - your input should start with **./run inf 0 -inf 0**.
+Order is from left to right, top to bottom - your input should start with **./run inf 0 -inf 0**.

 ```bash
 ./run help